This Pottery Barn Inspired No-Sew Halloween Bunting is just the cutest way to decorate for Halloween on a budget.

 Two years ago I spotted a darling little bunting in the Pottery Barn Kids Halloween catalog.
 Back then, I was just starting out on this little thrifty journey of mine, and as tempted as I was to order it, I decided it would be far more cost-effective to purchase the materials and make my own rather than pay the crazy price they were asking (I think it was around $60 or so.)

-But then a few days ago I stumbled across this post about ironing freezer paper to fabric to wrap banana bread and I had an epiphany!
+Then I stumbled across this post about ironing freezer paper to fabric to wrap banana bread and I had an epiphany!
 I could make my bunting without sewing it at all!

 And so I did.
 Here’s how:

-1. First I ironed 2 pieces of freezer paper to the back of both colors of fabric.
+First I ironed 2 pieces of freezer paper to the back of both colors of fabric.
 I was very careful to make sure there were no wrinkles and that it was stuck down everywhere.

-2. I used my paper cutter to cut a 4.5″ x 7″ triangle template out of card stock.
+Then, I used my paper cutter to cut a 4.5″ x 7″ triangle template out of card stock.
 I then traced the triangles onto the freezer paper and cut them out using a very sharp scissors.
 I cut out 7 orange triangles and 6 black triangles.
 (I keep one pair of special scissors only for cutting fabrics.)

 (Note: Normally, if I were making a paper bunting, I would have sewn the triangles in place and had I not been trying to make this a completely no-sew project, I probably would have done that here.
-I tend to like the look of the white stitching on the black ribbon.
-For more details on how to do that, check out this post.)
+I tend to like the look of the white stitching on the black ribbon.)

-4. Once the triangles were glued in place, I flipped over the bunting and used a thin stream of hot glue to attach the black rick rack to the orange triangles, trimming them to fit with my sharp scissors.
+Once the triangles were glued in place, I flipped over the bunting and used a thin stream of hot glue to attach the black rick rack to the orange triangles, trimming them to fit with my sharp scissors.